adamsanaglo/pulp_deb/docs/enghub/onboard/index.md

 ### Requesting new dedicated repositories

-A dedicated repository is one to which only one publisher is granted access.
+A dedicated repository is one to which only one publisher is expected to publish content.
 The creation of a dedicated repository is an exception to our recommended practice and requires an elevated bar of approval.
 Please submit your request via [this form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR0Y-CJ76f3hPsEnpT23ehPxUQjNMN0tJNU9STDI0MlcwOFBSVVU5NlBDNy4u).
 Please include this information in your request:

 - Business Case for New Repository Exception.
 Provide an explanation for why access to the existing production repos is insufficient for your team's scenario.
 - Desired Name of the New Repository.